slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
 - You’d be richer if you learned how to market rather than code.
 - zona genius: only 3 things I’m allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
-- For PayPal to work, we needed to attract a critical mass of at least a million users.
+- In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful: For PayPal to work, we needed to attract a critical mass of at least a million users.
 Advertising was too ineffective to justify the cost.
 Prospective deals with big banks kept falling through.
 So we decided to pay people to sign up.
 We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
 This got us hundreds of thousands of new customers and an exponential growth rate.
+- If people say they’ll pay but don’t, it’s normal, not wannapreneurship.
+It’s just part of the struggle.
+- In complex, mature markets, starting small may prevent competing with incumbents.
 -->

 > *"A business is simply an idea to make other people’s lives better."